PachiCartelle/iot_bigdata_infrastructure/README.md

 <img src="images/iot_sensor_running.png" alt="IoT sensor prototype running" width="80%">

-Next steps are applying this system to another **Digital Twins** domains with different data and exploring all the representation and displaying possibilities of Grafana.
+Next steps will be applying this system to another **Digital Twins** domains with different data and exploring all the representation and displaying possibilities of Grafana.